Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Hubble Constant Measurement Methodology

 This reconstruction strategy is explicitly independent of assumptions regarding spatial curvature and the dark energy equation of state, as it operates directly on the observed apparent magnitudes.
 The resulting set of 1000 realizations of $m_B(z)$ (see Fig.~\ref{fig1}) is subsequently converted into unanchored luminosity distances $[H_0 D_L(z)]^{\rm SN}$ via Eq.~(\ref{mb}), which are then used to constrain $H_0$.

-Similarly, we also performed GPR on the Hubble parameter $H(z)$ function.
-The method we employ is consistent with that used for reconstructing the SN Ia Pantheon Plus dataset.
-Starting directly from the observed CC samples, we generate the cosmic expansion history derived from the CC data and adopt the $\gamma(z) = H(z)-H_{fid}(z)$, where is $H_{fid}(z)$ chosen to be the best fit $\Lambda$CDM model for the CC dataset and serves the role of the mean function for GPR process.
-The final reconstructed 1000 $H(z)$ realizations from the CC dataset are shown in the Fig. \ref{fig2}.
-One can clearly notice that final reconstructed results give a very good representation of the measurements in the range where data exist.
-Beyond the data range, this kind of fitting becomes unreliable.
-In our analysis we rely on the GP fit strictly within the redshift range of data.
+Similarly, we perform GPR on the cosmic chronometer $H(z)$ data using a consistent methodology.
+We define $\gamma(z) = H(z)-H_{\rm fid}(z)$, where $H_{\rm fid}(z)$ is chosen to be the best-fit $\Lambda$CDM model for the CC dataset and serves as the mean function.
+The final reconstructed 1000 $H(z)$ realizations from the CC dataset are shown in Fig.~\ref{fig2}.
+The reconstruction provides an excellent representation of the measurements within the data range ($0 < z < 2.0$), while we avoid extrapolation beyond the supported redshift range to ensure reliability.

-From the GPR fits, we extract samples of the PDF of \([ H_0 D_L(z)]^{\rm SN} \) and \( [H(z)]^{\rm CC} \) at the BAO redshifts.
-Specifically, we draw 1000 realizations of \( [ H_0 D_L(z)]^{\rm SN}\) and 1000 realizations of the expansion rate \( [H(z)]^{\rm CC} \), based on the statistical distributions determined by the GP reconstruction.
-For the BAO data, we do not perform GP fitting and directly use the redshift points of BAO as reference.
-Combining the BAO measurements from DESI R2, namely \( D_M/r_s \) and \( D_H/r_s \), we use Eq. (\ref{eq2}) to estimate the PDF of \( H_0 \) at each BAO redshift.
-The results for the Luminous Red Galaxies (LRG3) at redshift $z=0.922$ and Emission Line Galaxies (ELG1) at redshift $z=0.955$ are not used for inference in this work since they are correlated with and superseded by the LRG3+ELG1 results that are used instead \cite{2025arXiv250314738D}.
+From the GPR fits, we extract samples of the PDF of $[H_0 D_L(z)]^{\rm SN}$ and $[H(z)]^{\rm CC}$ at the BAO redshifts.
+Specifically, we draw 1000 realizations of $[H_0 D_L(z)]^{\rm SN}$ and 1000 realizations of the expansion rate $[H(z)]^{\rm CC}$, based on the statistical distributions determined by the GP reconstruction.
+For the BAO data, we use the direct measurements of $D_M/r_s$ and $D_H/r_s$ from DESI DR2 without additional GP fitting.

+We combine these via Eq.~(\ref{eq2}) to estimate the PDF of $H_0$ at each BAO redshift.
+The results for the Luminous Red Galaxies (LRG3) at redshift $z=0.922$ and Emission Line Galaxies (ELG1) at redshift $z=0.955$ are not used for inference in this work since they are correlated with and superseded by the LRG3+ELG1 results.
 Note that the CC dataset does not fully cover all BAO redshifts; we therefore exclude one high-redshift BAO data point ($z = 2.33$) to avoid extrapolation uncertainties.
-Consequently, in our analysis we utilize a total of five BAO data points.
+Consequently, our analysis utilizes a total of five BAO data points.